lbwang95/PCSP/README.md

 ./Dijkstra NYC q1 \\(D1\\|C1\\|B1\\|B5\\|A5\\|A1\\|D5\\|C5\\|D3\\|A3\\)\\*

-When the algorithm is executed, the screen will output log information, such as the tree time, indexing time, index size, etc. For each query file, it will show the query time in microseconds.
+When the algorithm is executed, the screen will output log information, such as the DFA states, transition functions, tree time, indexing time, index size, etc. For each query file, it will show the query time in microseconds.
 The query answers are stored in the folder "data/[network name]/".

 ### Datasets